celsasser/isay/readme.md

 `run` is the rubber and your OS is the road.
 It supports and runs a simple [JavaScript like language](#language) entirely designed with the flow of data in mind.
 The language itself can be broken down into  _chains_,  _domains_ and _functions_.

 ### The chain
 A _chain_ is a list of sequentially excecuted, synchronous _functions_.
 A _function's_ output serves as input for the next _function_ in a _chain_.
 The the value of a _chain_ is the value returned by the last _function_ in a _chain_.
-What about the topmost _chain_?
+"What about the topmost _chain_?
+Are its results sent to `stdout`?"
 Nothing is assumed regarding its result.
 If you want its results to be sent to `stdout` or `stderr` then you must send it via `std`.
 Examples are provided below of nested _chains_.

 The syntax of a _chain_ is as follows:
 ```